mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Mel, you aren't..."

 "Mad?
 No. I'm just frustrated at the situation now.
 Your presence has swayed the course of the senate.
 It's become difficult to negotiate for Heiko.
-A senator from Tintinal accused me of keeping it a secret so we could stockpile and profit on the chaos.
+A fidelant from Tintinal accused me of keeping it a secret so we could stockpile and profit on the chaos.
 Now they want Heiko to distribute enough food for all Throngia to subsist on for 90 tova."

 "But we only stockpile enough for 30 tova."